-A Motor Fuels Task Force was appointed in 1984 and the Nation's governors were contacted, both with the expressed purpose of achieving uniformity in the evaluation and regulation of motor fuels.

-The Task Force developed the Uniform Motor Fuel Inspection Law and the Uniform Motor Fuel Regulation to accompany the Law.
-The Law appears on the following pages, and the Regulation on page 127.

-The recommended Law requires registration and certification of the motor fuel as meeting ASTM standards.
-It establishes a motor fuel quality testing capability by the State.
-Funding for the installation and support of the testing facility is established by a fee per liter or per gallon on all fuel marketed within the State.
+A Motor Fuels Task Force was appointed in 1984 to develop mechanisms for achieving uniformity in the evaluation and regulation of motor fuels.
+The Task Force developed the Uniform Motor Fuel Inspection Law and the Uniform Motor Fuel Regulation (see the Uniform Regulations section of this Handbook) to accompany the Law.
+The recommended Law required registration and certification of motor fuel as meeting ASTM standards.
+It established a motor fuel quality testing capability by the State.
+Funding for the installation and support of the testing facility was established by a fee per liter or per gallon on all fuel marketed within the State.